Connect with STEM Professionals!

 Learn more about ways to virtually engage with STEM professionals as part of your STEM Week Challenge experience using the Ask an Expert Forum and Online Challenge Portal

-This fall’s STEM Week Challenge will meet K-12 students, teachers, and schools where they are — whether virtually or back in the classroom.
+This fall’s STEM Week Challenge meets K-12 students, teachers, and schools where they are — whether virtually or back in the classroom.
 No expensive materials.
 No complicated application.
 Just high-quality content for educators like you to do what you do best: help students learn and grow.

 In the STEM Week Challenge for grades 9-12, Partners in Health asks high school students to think creatively about one of the greatest STEM challenges of our generation – COVID-19.
 Using PBLWorks’ project based learning framework, knowledge built from PIH expertise, and also supported by design thinking experts from IBM, students will explore the many challenges individuals may be facing in quarantine and develop original apps to help slow the viral spread in their communities.